General Membership Questions

+NEA-Retired was created in 1983 to organize and serve retired education employees of the Association.
 However, NEA had long served its retired members prior to the establishment of NEA-Retired.

 In 1950, the NEA Representative Assembly (RA) adopted an amendment to the NEA Bylaws to create a membership category for retirees who had been Active NEA members "for at least five years prior to retirement."

 The bylaw specified these members "shall have the same rights and privileges of an Active member, except the right to vote, to serve as a delegate in the Representative Assembly, and to hold office."